clementpl/influx-crypto-trader/README.md

 }
 ```

-Every trader are persist to MongoDB to restart them on reboot (persist OK, restart TODO).
+Every Live/Simulation trader are persist to MongoDB to restart them you can use the api endpoint /traders/{name}/start

-I'm also working on machine learning stuff with tensorflow (Supervised and Reinforcement learning)

 You can email me at clement22860@gmail.com.